CircuitSculptor/IoT-Project/README.md

-Smart Bedroom IoT Project
+# Smart Bedroom IoT Project

-Components:
+## Description
+My project is all about controlling everything that may be found in a bedroom.

+### Components for Project
 - 1x ESP32 development board
 - 1x AHT20 Temperature and Humidity Sensor
 - 1x DHT11 Temperature and Humidity Sensor